 Sure, there are certain things that may lead to slightly faster results for certain people.
 But if you're doing this on your own, getting bogged down in those details makes it just as likely that you'll end up with slower results.

 Leave it to a nutrition coach (such as myself) to sort through those details and help you find the individual approach that works best for you.
 I know the signs of what to look for, and the changes to make based on those signs.

 You can apply for my online coaching here.

 The results of these studies are exactly why you won’t find me preaching a specific diet.

 You won’t find me preaching low-carb or low-fat at all.

 Weight loss isn’t about restrictions.
 You shouldn’t have to white knuckle your way through a diet.

-Even with individual differences, going to extremes (like ultra low carbs or fats) is rarely necessary.
+Even with individual differences, going to extremes is unnecessary.

 Unfortunately, most diet information aimed at the general public (you) is based on the advanced strategies the pros use.
-Because, you know… it’s their job and they have time for that crap.
+Because it’s their job and they have time for that crap.